PhilLockett/Stats/README.md

 ## Overview

 A statistics counter is useful in a real time environment for mapping behaviour as well as counting items.
-It should allow any counter to be added or updated from anywhere in the system.
+It should allow any counter to be incremented or updated from anywhere in the system.

 This is a simple statistics counter implemented as a singleton.
-The counts are by default of type int, but the template allows for any type that supports the increment operator.
+The counters are by default of type int, but the template allows for any type that supports the increment operator.

-The keys are simply std::string types for convenience.
-If the key is not found, it is added to the list, otherwise it is updated.
-The keys a system wide, so if the same key is used through out the system, the same counter is updated.
+The keys are of type std::string for convenience.
+If a key is not found, a new key is added to the list, otherwise it is updated.
+The keys are system wide, so if the same key is used through out the system, the same counter is updated.

 The stats counter code is wholly contained in the file 'Stats_c.h'.
 All other files are to support the unit test code.
 The code is liberally commented.
 The